Swiftaff/rust_timesnapper_checker/README.md

 Timesnapper is great, but sometimes it will save a whole day of blank screengrabs without you realising!

-Timesnapper checker is designed to run in your Windows System Yray.
+Timesnapper checker is designed to run in your Windows System Tray.
+It's basically an excuse to play with this fantastic library: https://github.com/gabdube/native-windows-gui

-It will automatically popup a notification every hour (from initial launch, not on the hour) with a helpful reminder of:
+This app will automatically popup a notification every hour (from initial launch, not on the hour) with a helpful reminder of:

 -   how much time it has snapped today
 -   how much of those are blanks!